-Nokia’s corporate governance practices are subject to Finnish laws and regulations, Nokia’s Articles of Association, the 2010 Finnish Corporate Governance Code, and other mandatory corporate governance rules of the stock exchanges where Nokia shares are listed i.e., Helsinki and the New York Stock Exchange.
+Nokia’s corporate governance practices are subject to Finnish laws and regulations, Nokia’s Articles of Association, the 2015 Finnish Corporate Governance Code, and other mandatory corporate governance rules of the following stock exchanges: Nasdaq Helsinki and the New York Stock Exchange.

 The Finnish Corporate Governance Code is available at www.cgfinland.fi.
 The corporate governance rules that are mandatory for foreign private issuers under section 303A of the New York Stock Exchange Listed Company Manual are available at http://nysemanual.nyse.com/lcm/